danielscholl/hol-bcdr/README.md

 In this hands-on lab, you will implement three different environments and use Azure BCDR technologies to achieve three distinct goals for each environment type.
 These will include a migration to Azure, Azure region to region failover, and a PaaS implementation using BCDR technologies to ensure high availability of an application.
 At the end of this hands-on lab, you will be better able to build a complex and robust IaaS BCDR solution.

-The recommended way of performing this lab is to use [Azure Cloud Shell - Powershell](https://shell.azure.com) - This eliminates the need for Tooling.

 __Tooling Requirements:__

-> Tooling Requirements are necessary only if you desire to run on a personal machine, skip this if using Azure Cloud Shell.

 1. [Windows Powershell](https://docs.microsoft.com/en-us/powershell/scripting/setup/installing-windows-powershell?view=powershell-5.1)